-All electric bills are issued on or before the 20th of each month and are due by the end of the month.
+All electric bills are issued on or before the 7th of each month and are due by the 21st of each month.
 Electric bills are sent through the mail or paid for automatically if the member chooses to enroll in our Auto-Pay program.

 A bill that is not paid by the due date shown on the bill shall be considered a delinquent bill.
 A Reminder/Final Notice message will print on the following month’s bill.
 Failure to pay a delinquent bill by the specified date on the final notice may result in disconnection of service.